-User Account Provisioning (or user provisioning) is a process that ensures user accounts are created, given proper permissions, changed, disabled, and deleted.
-These identity management actions are triggered when information is added or changed in a personnel system.
-New hires, promotions, transfers, and departures are examples of events that can trigger identity management processes.
+User Account Provisioning (or user provisioning) is an identity management process that ensures user accounts are created, given proper permissions, changed, disabled, and deleted.
+These actions are triggered when information is added or changed in a “source system” (e.g., HR system).
+New hires, promotions, transfers, and departures are examples of events that can trigger provisioning and other identity management processes.

-Creating new accounts is just one part of the whole account management process.
+Creating and provisioning new accounts occurs during onboarding, but is just one part of the whole account management process.
 When an employee changes their name, gets a promotion, or leaves employment, their account details and permissions must be audited and updated.
 Very often, details such as removing permissions that are no longer relevant are ignored for the sake of saving time.
 This can lead to permission creep, a major source of security breaches.

 Automated User Provisioning

 In addition to saving time and money, automated provisioning improves security.
 When accounts are created by hand, someone in IT knows the password to that account.
 The username and password must then be transferred to the new employee, often in an insecure manner.
 Automated provisioning removes the human vulnerability from this process.
-It can also be coupled with Account Claiming to mitigate the security risk associated with handing over new user credentials.
+It can also be coupled with an “account claiming” process to mitigate the security risk associated with handing over new user credentials.

 Automated Permission Assignment

-Access Governance doesn’t stop at automatically granting group memberships and permissions to new user accounts.
+Access governance doesn’t stop at automatically granting group memberships and permissions to new user accounts.
 In addition, it removes permissions that are no longer necessary for a user’s current job role.
-This removal of excess permissions greatly enhances security by reducing the risk of insider threats to your organization1.
+This removal of excess permissions greatly enhances security by reducing the risk of insider threats to your organization.i

 Automated Provisioning in the Real World

-Let’s take a look at several real-world scenarios and how automated provisioning with comes into play.
+Let’s take a look at several real-world scenarios and how automated provisioning comes into play.

 When an employee is promoted to a new position in the organization, IAM will update their directory account details as necessary.
 If they need additional accounts, those will be automatically created.

-In addition, Access Governance will assign new permissions and remove old ones as necessary to avoid permission creep.
-This reduces the organization’s risk of a data breach, and helps meet compliance requirements.
+In addition, AG will assign new permissions and remove old ones as necessary to avoid permission creep.
+This reduces the organization’s risk of a data breach and helps meet compliance requirements.

-When an employee leaves an organization, their accounts and accesses must be removed for security purposes.
+When an employee leaves an organization, their accounts and access must be removed for security purposes (i.e., deprovisioning).
 The identity management system takes action to disable the ex-employee’s accounts and remove their access rights.
 Their accounts are typically held in isolation for a period of time before being permanently deleted.

 Ad Hoc Requests

 Not all access can be defined by the HR system.
 Sometimes a one-off is necessary.
-With a Self-Service Solution, users and their managers can request access to additional resources.
+With a self-service solution, users and their managers can request access to additional systems and applications.
 The access request is then routed to the responsible party, who can approve or deny access with the click of a button.
 All without involving the IT department.

 HelloID is Tools4ever’s flagship product, providing user account provisioning, self-service workflows, and single sign-on.
 Give your users streamlined application access and self-service capabilities no matter where they are in the world.
 Configurable approval workflows and dynamic forms let you customize the HelloID IDaaS experience to fit your organization’s unique needs.

 SSRPM offers a full range of self-service password management options.
 Additionally, you’ll never have to give a new employee their password in an email or on a piece of paper.
-Its unique Account Claiming module allows new employees to securely access their account without revealing its password to anyone.
+SSRPM’s Account Claiming module allows new employees to securely access their accounts without revealing its password to anyone.
 Additionally, SSRPM lets users reset their own passwords 24/7 by answering a few challenge questions, all without needing to contact the help desk.